-These Build-a-Snowman Bath Bombs are inspired by the already Classic Disney movie Frozen (and the recent release of Frozen 2!).
-It’s a great last-minute gift idea for Christmas that just about anyone can make.
+These Build-a-Snowman Bath Bombs are inspired by the now already Classic Disney movie Frozen (and its sequel Frozen 2).
+Easy bath bombs like these make a thoughtful handmade present.
+Or even a great last-minute gift idea for Christmas or the Holidays.

-Christmas break is coming, and what’s more fun than a crafty afternoon at home to keep yourself and your fellow house mates occupied.
+What’s more fun than a crafty afternoon at home during Christmas break.
+This DIY bath bomb activity is perfect to keep yourself and your fellow house mates occupied.

 This is a great and playful activity to learn how to make bath bombs yourself.
 It’s a very easy project that combines science with winter fun.

-For this quick and easy snowman bath bomb tutorial I wanted to keep the ingredients list simple, so I left out the corn starch and water part of the traditional bath bomb recipe.
+For this quick and easy snowman bath bomb tutorial I wanted to keep the ingredients list simple, so I left out the corn starch and liquid that’s traditionally used in a bath bomb recipe.

-If you have any questions about making bath bombs, including where you can find citric acid, check out my Q&A Guide to Making Bath Bombs here.
+If you have any questions about making bath bombs at home, including where you can find ingredients like citric acid, check out my Q&A Guide on Making Bath Bombs here.

 Do You Want To Build A Snowman?
 With this easy step-by-step bath bomb recipe you can make cute deconstructed snowmen without even having to leave the house!